saikat495/socketdocs/docs/communities/communities.md

 ### How is a City Community created ?

-Socket uses the location of each user to automatically create a City community.
+Socket uses the location of each user to automatically create a City Community.

 ### How does the CIty Community work ?